 You can access the WordPress LoginRadius CIAM Plugin here.

-Before using LoginRadius WordPress Plugin, you need to get your App Name, API Key, and API Secret.
+Before using any of the APIs or Methods that LoginRadius provides, you need to get your App Name, API Key, and API Secret.

 In your LoginRadius Dashboard, navigate to Configuration > API Credentials and click the API Key And Secret subsection to retrieve your API Credentials.